datacoves/docs/docs/reference/security/README.md

 ## Authentication

-Datacoves allows users to log in to the platform via Single Sign On(SSO) using your organization's Google account.
+Datacoves allows users to log in to the platform via Single Sign On(SSO) using your organization's Google or Microsoft account(contact support).

 ## Access Control